“Grace and Elegance” / Jazz Times

-Suzi has penned lyrics to a plethora of classic jazz compositions not typically sung and has collaborated with numerous contemporary artists on their works such as Denny Zeitlin’s “Quiet Now” Joe Henderson’s “Black Narcissus” and Joshua Redman’s “Hide and Seek” which have been recorded by artists worldwide.
+Suzi has penned lyrics to a plethora of classic jazz compositions not typically performed by vocalists and has collaborated with numerous contemporary artists on their works such as Denny Zeitlin’s “Quiet Now” Joe Henderson’s “Black Narcissus” and Joshua Redman’s “Hide and Seek” which have been recorded by artists worldwide.

 Stern and her partner pianist-composer George Oldziey are the producers of a jazz house concert series known as Casa Karen in Austin Texas which has become known as the best venue for acoustic jazz in central Texas with it’s 9 foot concert grand piano as the center piece.
-This series has attracted touring artists over the past 8 years the likes of Eddie Gomez, Alex Sipiagin, Stan Killian, Fred Hamilton, Rich Perry, Don Edwards, Ed Soph, David Amram, Roseanna Vitro, Mark Soskin, Dean Johnson, Tim Horner, Carmen Bradford and many of the best artists from the Austin area.
+This series has attracted touring artists over the past 9 years the likes of Eddie Gomez, Alex Sipiagin, Stan Killian, Fred Hamilton, Rich Perry, Don Edwards, Ed Soph, David Amram, Roseanna Vitro, Mark Soskin, Dean Johnson, Tim Horner, Carmen Bradford, Jay Clayton, Helen Sung, Sorin Zlat, Lynn Seaton, Peter Stolzman, Sara Caswell, Rogé, Brad Leali to name only a few, and many of the best artists from the Austin, Houston and Dallas area.

 When not traveling to perform, Stern teaches in her home town of Austin Texas where she is one of the most sought after vocal coaches in the area.
-She has led singing clinics all over the US and workshops specifically on improvisation and “Finding Your True Voice” in Buffalo, NYC, Amsterdam, Portland, Seattle, Dallas, Houston, Minneapolis and Austin extensively.
+She has led singing clinics all over the US and workshops on improvisation and “Finding Your True Voice” in Buffalo NY, NYC, Amsterdam NL, Minneapolis MN, Portland OR, Seattle WA, Salem OR, Dallas TX, Houston TX, Corpus Christi TX, San Antonio TX, and Austin TX extensively.

 Here’s a list of some of the illustrious performers that Stern has performed with, recorded and / or collaborated with: